senzing-garage/g2snapshot/README.md

 python3 DBSnapshot.py -o /myproject/snapshots/snapshot1-mm-dd-yyyy -d mydatasource
 ```

-*Please note the the -d data source option was added as normally there is one primary data source you are trying to resolve against itself and see what other data sources match it.
-For instance you might want
+*Please note the the -d data source option was added as normally there is **one primary data source** you are trying to resolve against itself
-to compare your customers against a watch list or reference data such as a list of registered companies which can sometimes be quite massive.*
+and see what other data sources match it.
+For instance you might want to compare your customers against a watch list or reference data such
+as a list of registered companies.*

+*Do not use the -d option iterively for each data source.
+It would be much more efficient to run the snapshot wide open as it will analyze
+all the data sources against each other.*

 Optional parameters ...
 - The -c config_file parameter is only required if your project's G2Module.ini file can't be found in the usual location.